China Custom Tours

 The Great Wall

-The Great Wall stretches a total of over 6,700 miles (4,160 miles) from Shanhaiguan in the east to Lop Nur in the west, roughly delineating the southern edge of Inner Mongolia.
+The Great Wall stretches a total of over 6,700 km (4,160 miles) from Shanhaiguan in the east to Lop Nur in the west, roughly delineating the southern edge of Inner Mongolia.
 If you wish to experience this architectural wonder for yourself, we can arrange a variety of travel packages to The Great Wall of China, including hikes with overnight sleeping under the stars and side visits to the Ming Tombs.

 The Terracotta Warriors of Xian